FardMan69420/-Aimbot-/README.md

 Program find a head from a random picture and mark it on Python

-Install the OpenCv and PyAutoGui Packages
+Install the Opencv-python and PyAutoGui Packages

 How does it work ?
 Just Left Click once(don't click 2 times or it will bug)